braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 <a id="A-Simple-Calculator"></a>
 ### A Simple Calculator  [⬆](#Table-of-Contents)

-We will now create our first element (Code 12), a simple calcualator that contains two numbers (which are data scalar props) and calculates their sum and difference (which are result scalar props).
+You will now create your first element (Code 12), a simple calculator that contains two numbers (which are data scalar props) and calculates their sum and difference (which are result scalar props).

 > **Code 12.** **Arithmetic Operation Calculator.**